ougarcia/reloj/README.md

 2. Move into the sample app directory

 		cd reloj_sample
+3. run `bundle install`
+4. Set up the database

+		bundle exec rake db:create
+		bundle exec rake db:setup

-3. Run the server
+4. Run the server

 		reloj server

-4. Navigate to localhost:3000
+5. Navigate to localhost:3000

 ## Deploying
 Reloj is built to make deploying to heroku as easy as possible, here's how:

-1. Make sure there's a procfile in the project's root directory with the following line:
+1. Make sure there's a procfile in the project's root directory.
+The Procfile should contain the following line:

 		web: bundle exec reloj server